The domino problem on groups of polynomial growth: Thick ends in finitely generated, not virtually free groups

-In this section we show how existing results imply that Cayley graphs of finitely generated groups that do not have finite tree-width must have thick ends.
-Actually, this implication is true for all locally finite vertex-transitive graphs.
-(Locally finite graphs are those whose every vertex has finite degree.)
+In this section we see that a finitely generated group $G$ which is not virtually free has a thick end.
+We also see that such a thick end already appears in any finitely generated subgroup of finite index of $G$.

-Given a finitely generated group $G$, whenever we consider a Cayley graph of $G$, we tacitly assume that this Cayley graph is constructed using a finite set of generators of $G$.
-So in particular, here we only consider locally finite Cayley graphs of finitely generated groups.
+Whenever we consider a Cayley graph of a finitely generated group $G$, we tacitly assume that this Cayley graph is constructed using a finite set of generators of $G$.
+In particular, here we only consider locally finite Cayley graphs of finitely generated groups.

-Before we start, we have to go through some definitions and preliminary results.
+We need to go through some notation.
 A {\em ray} in a graph is a one-way infinite path.
 An {\em end} is an equivalence class of rays, under the following equivalence relation: Two rays are equivalent if they are connected by infinitely many disjoint finite paths.
-Ends were introduced by Freudenthal~\cite{Freudenthal31, Freudenthal42}, for more on ends in graphs, see~\cite{DBook}.
-For example, the usual Cayley graph of $\Z$ has two ends, the usual Cayley graph of $\Z^2$ has one end, and any Cayley graph of a free group has infinitely many ends.
+Ends were first introduced by Freudenthal~\cite{Freudenthal31, Freudenthal42}.
+For example, the usual Cayley graph of~$\Z$ has two ends, the usual Cayley graph of $\Z^2$ has one end, and any Cayley graph of a free group has infinitely many ends.
 It is not difficult to see that the number of ends is invariant under quasi-isometry.

 A {\em thick end} in a graph is an end that contains an infinite set of disjoint rays.
 Thick ends were introduced by Halin~\cite{halingrid}.
-A group is said to have a thick end if one of its Cayley graphs has.
+A group is said to have a thick end if one of its Cayley graphs has one.
 Of the three examples above, only $\Z^2$ has a thick end.

-Next, we will relate the notion of thick end to the notion of end of infinite diameter, as used by Woess~\cite{graphsgroupstrees}.
-The {\em boundary} of a subgraph $H'$ of a graph $H$ is $\partial H':=N_H(V(H'))$, that is, the set of neighbours of $H'$ in $H$.
-Now, the {\em diameter} of an end $\omega$ of a graph $H$ is the smallest integer $k$ such that there exists a sequence $(H_i)_{i\in\N }$ of subgraphs of $H$ with $H_i\subsetneq H_{i+1}$ and $|\partial H_i|\leq k$ such that every ray of $\omega$ has a subray in each of the subgraphs~$H_i$.
-If there is no such $k$, then we say $\omega$ has {\em infinite diameter}.

-Again, of the three examples above, only $\Z^2$ has an end of infinite diameter.
-This is no coincidence, as we shall see next.

-Consider any end $\omega$ of some locally finite graph $H$ .
-Given any subgraph $H_1$ of $H$ with finite non-empty boundary that contains rays of~$\omega$ (for instance $H-v$ for some vertex $v$), consider the subgraph $H_2$ obtained from $H_1$ by deleting all vertices adjacent to its boundary.
-Observe that since $H$ is locally finite, all its vertices have finite degree, and thus also the boundary of $H_2$ is finite.
-Also, every ray of $\omega$ has a subray in $H_2$.